herald-noel/BontilaoHeraldNoelLabExer9/README.md

+## Deployed Link

+Try out the live version of the application [here](https://your-deployed-app-link.com).

 # Encoding Scheme Visualizer

 A web application for visualizing different binary encoding schemes: **NRZ-L**, **NRZ-I**, **Bipolar AMI**, **Pseudoternary**, **Manchester**, and **Differential Manchester**.
 This tool helps users understand how binary data is represented in various encoding formats by displaying visual waveforms for each encoding method based on user input.